lucaskienast/NLP-on-10Ks-from-EDGAR-DB/README.md

 - get stock data using `zipline`
 - implement cosine similarities as alpha factors and analyse factor returns using `alphalens`
 - compute Sharpe ratio for each sentiment factor

+## Results
+Alpha factors (negative, positive, uncertainty, litigous, constraining, and interesting) do not display monotonicity in quantiles of factor returns.
+The sentiment word _litigous_ achieved the highest Sharpe ratio at 2.23.